1959 Emerson 555

 5 15/16 x 3 3/4 x 2 inches / 152 x 96 x 50 mm

 Four transistors (Emerson, E046, E048, E049, E050), superheterodyne circuit

 Manufactured by Emerson Radio and Phonograph Corp., New Jersey

-The 555 looks like it was dipped in acrylic — the cabinet's entire front and back faces are thickly "reverse-painted plastic."
+The 555 looks like it was dipped in acrylic — the cabinet's front and back faces consist of a 1/16-inch thick transparent plastic that wraps around all four sides, and the back face's lattice design and the Emerson name at the bottom of the front face are captured in the clear plastic like a dandelion bloom in an acrylic cube.
 I can't think of any other radio from any country that shares this distinction.
 The 555 also came in a black-and-white cabinet color combo, and it sported the same distinctive fluorescent-pink dial pointer found on this version.